Ilya626/STT_dataset_preparation_Ru/README.md

 all options, including the `--tail-fraction` parameter that controls outlier trimming.

+When confidence values are present, aggregated statistics (mean, median, 5‑th and 95‑th percentiles) are written to `confidence_stats.json` to provide a quick overview of model certainty.

 The script depends on `sentence-transformers` and `matplotlib` which can be installed via pip: